 - laboratory tests (blood tests) and/or brain scans

 - cognitive tests (tests such as thinking and memory)

 There is an overall focus both nationally and locally on 3 themes:

 - Raising awareness.

 - Improving the quality of care.

 - an accurate diagnosis, sensitively given

 - immediate care and support following diagnosis

-- information about dementia and the local help available
+- information and the local help available

 - care in the home, hospital, or care home provided by people with an understanding of dementia